 Coming Soon!
-Annual Survey of Journal Publishing Partners will be distributed in Spring 2019.
+Annual Survey of Journal Publishing Partners will be distributed in Summer 2019.

 See survey results from 2018 by clicking the slide below.
 Hannah Toombs, Graduate Student Intern in Library Publishing for Spring 2018 conducted a survey of UF editors and journal managers using Florida OJ as a publishing platform.
 The content of this LibGuide is designed, in part, in response.

 Suzanne Stapleton, Agricultural Sciences Librarian